 To become an Amazon affiliate, you should have a website owned by you that provides fresh content regularly.
 You must also meet a small sales quota, such as three qualifying sales every six months.
 Being an Amazon affiliate shouldn’t be confused with being an Amazon Influencer, though.
 Each has its merits, but being an Influencer requires a strong social media following.

 Becoming an affiliate with Amazon requires several things that can be hard for a new blogger or social media user to attain without knowing where to look.
-The technical side of the program can be jarring for newbies who aren’t very tech-savvy.
+In addition, the technical side of the program can be jarring for newbies who aren’t very tech-savvy.
 This article will reveal what it takes to make the cut and become an Amazon Affiliate.

 Requirements for Becoming an Amazon Affiliate